 ''If you think the UK isn''t corrupt, you haven''t looked hard enough ...
 This new and terrifying book follows a global current of dirty money, and the murders and kidnappings required to sustain it'' George Monbiot, Guardian ''When you pick this book up, you won''t be able to put it down'' Misha Glenny, author of McMafia ''Combines forensic investigative journalism with the narrative propulsion of a literary thriller.
 The result is a masterful, gripping read that is all the more disturbing because it''s true'' Nathan Filer, bestselling author of The Shock of the Fall ''The architects of our national security would do well to bring to their meetings a well-thumbed copy of Kleptopia ...
 Incendiary'' Edward Lucas, The Times In this real-life thriller packed with jaw-dropping revelations, award-winning investigative journalist Tom Burgis reveals a terrifying global web of corruption.
 Kleptopia follows the dirty money that is flooding the global economy, emboldening dictators and poisoning democracies.
 From the Kremlin to Beijing, Harare to Riyadh, Paris to the Trump White House, it shows how the thieves are uniting - and the terrible human cost.
 A body in a burned-out Audi.
 Workers riddled with bullets in the Kazakh desert.
 A rigged election in Zimbabwe.
 A British banker silenced and humiliated for trying to expose the truth about the City of London - the world''s piggy bank for blood money.
 Riveting, horrifying and written like fiction, this book shows that while we are looking the other way, all that we hold most dear is being stolen.

-Billionaire investors.
+''A brilliant book packed with powerful insights from the world''s most successful investors'' Tony Robbins ''A profound, eloquent, and much-needed call for a reassessment of how we build our portfolios and live our lives'' Stig Brodersen ''A classic ... for generations, will define what it means to be a better investor and a better human'' Guy Spier Billionaire investors.
 If we think of them, it''s with a mixture of awe and suspicion.
 Clearly, they possess a kind of genius - the proverbial Midas Touch.
 But are the skills they possess transferable?
 And would we really want to be them?
 Do they have anything to teach us besides making money?
 In Richer, Wiser, Happier , award-winning journalist William Green has spent nearly twenty-five years interviewing these investing wizards and discovered that their talents expand well beyond the financial realm and into practical philosophy.
 Green ushers us into the lives of more than forty of the world''s super-investors, visiting them in their offices, vacation homes, and even their places of worship - all to share what they have to teach us.
-Green brings together the thinking of some of the best investors, from Warren Buffet to Howard Marks to John Templeton, and provides gems of insight that will enrich you not only financially but also professionally and personally.
+Green brings together the thinking of some of the best investors, from Warren Buffett to Howard Marks to John Templeton, and provides gems of insight that will enrich you not only financially but also professionally and personally.